The 7 Costly Mistakes Investors Make With Advisors

 The Fix: Ensure your plan is reviewed and updated to shift with your evolving goals.

 "Set-it-and-forget-it" service is not acceptable for long-term investing.
-You need to stay informed and confident.
+You need to stay informed and adjust your portfolio as you make progress towards or fall behind your goals.

 The Fix: Require a clear communication process that includes annual reviews and proactive guidance.